ademirsoy/trading-service/README.md

 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

+**NOTE**: Docker compose might fail due to mysql not being ready before Spring Application.
+In this case stopping docker compose and rerunning it will solve the problem.

 ####Login Credentials
 Default username is "**_admin_**" and password is "**_password_**".
 These values can be changed in application.yml file.